mashirui521/udacity-data-algo-project-3/explanation.md

 Inserting (method `insert`) and finding (method `find`) a word by looping over the characters given in the input word.
 The time complexity is O(n), depending on the number of characters in the word.

+Finding suffixes from a trie node, it will recursively loop over all sub-nodes.
+The time complexity is O(n), depending on the number of sub-nodes

 **Space complexity**

 The space complexity of `insert` and `find` is O(n * m) depending on the number of words (`n`) saving in the `Trie` and the number of characters `m`.
 In the worst case, all words saved in the `Trie` don't have any common characters.

+For finding suffixes from a trie node, the space complexity is O(n), depending on the number of sub-nodes.

 # Problem 6: Max and Min in a Unsorted Array